nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 > The file name must end in `.xml` for it to be acceptable to the program.
 >
+> The file must not be read-only.
+>
 > When running the program inside IntelliJ, you can set command line parameters before running the program.